lucasdietrich/caniot-rust-controller/readme.md

 - Handle events
 - Implement device reset action
 - Implement inhibit mode for devices
-- Add cache for Settings to avoid reading the database at each request and avoid writing the database if the value is the same
+- Settings: Add cache for Settings to avoid reading the database at each request and avoid writing the database if the value is the same
+- Settings: handle settings default values

 ```
 device_temperature{medium="CAN",mac="16",device="GarageDoorController",sensor="EMBEDDED",room="",collector="pycaniotcontroller"} 19.00